So you’re looking to get a bike computer and have decided to go with Wahoo. And now the question is;

 …and many more such questions.

-Well, you’re at the right page.
+Well, you’re on the right page.

 - Physical Dimension and Weight

 - Smart Trainers Compatibility

 - Third-Party App Integration

 - Turn by Turn Navigation

 - Price and Availability

 No time to read?
 Jump to our final verdict.

 One of the most significant differences you’ll notice between the 3 different Elemnt models is size.